 As defined by the Institute of Internal Auditors (IIA): “Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.
 It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.”

-IAS is responsible for internal audit and investigations of UN Women and reports on them to the Executive Director of UN Women.
-OAI also submits to the UN Women Audit Advisory Committee (AAC), for review and advice, its strategy, workplans, budget situations and periodic progress reports.
-In addition, every year OAI prepares a report on internal audit and investigations, which summarizes significant observations from audits and investigations undertaken during the year.
+IAS is responsible for carrying out internal audits of UN Women offices and relevant themes.
+IAS reports on these audits to the Executive Director.
+IAS also submits its strategy, workplans, resource requirements, and periodic progress reports to the UN Women Advisory Committee on Oversight (ACO) for review and advice.
+In addition, every year, IAS prepares a report on its internal audit activities, which summarizes significant observations from audits undertaken during the year.
 This report is presented to the UN Women Executive Board at its annual session in June.
-(For more information, see “Disclosure of Internal Audit Reports.”)
+For more information see “Internal Audit Service governance”.